ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 #### [Availability zone (AZ)](https://docs.microsoft.com/en-us/azure/availability-zones/az-overview)
 - **not** enabled in all the regions
+- combination of a fault domain and an update domain
 - (unique) physical locations within a unique physical region.
 Availability Zones within the region are geographically close and connected by a **leased line**
 - Each zone consists of one or more data centers with **independent** power supplies, cooling means, and networks
 - Availability zones are connected through *high-speed, private fiber-optic* networks.